Zhao Ziyang: Reformist leader

+As Premier, Zhao had a substantial role in developing China's science and technology policies in the 1980s.
+His first major address as highlighted policy and science as the major drivers of China's development.
+In 1982, Zhao was named the head of the newly-established Science and Technology Leading Small Group.

 One of Zhao's major cultural reforms included allowing the band Wham! to make a 10-day visit to China, the first by a Western pop group.
 Wham!'s 1985 visit, engineered by the band's manager Simon Napier-Bell, was a highly publicized cultural exchange and seen as a major step in increasing friendly bilateral relations between China and the West.
+Zhao was a fan of golf, and is credited with popularizing the game's reintroduction to the mainland in the 1980s.

 In the 1980s, Zhao was branded by conservatives as a revisionist of Marxism, but his advocacy of government transparency and a national dialogue that included ordinary citizens in the policymaking process made him popular with many.
 Zhao was a solid believer in the Party, but he defined socialism very differently from Party conservatives.
 Zhao called political reform "the biggest test facing socialism."
 He believed economic progress was inextricably linked to democratization.
-Zhao was a fan of golf, and is credited with popularizing the game's reintroduction to the mainland in the 1980s.

 While Zhao focused on economic reforms during the early 1980s, his superior, Hu Yaobang, promoted a number of political reforms.
 In the late 1980s Hu and Zhao collaborated to promote a series of large-scale political reforms with vaguely defined goals.
 The political reforms of Hu and Zhao included proposals to have candidates directly elected to the Politburo, more elections with more than one candidate, more government transparency, more consultation with the public on policy, and increased personal responsibility directed to officials for their mistakes.